 I hope that you enjoy our recipe makeover and have fun creating your own family favorite recipes!

-- *You can also substitute 2 tsp pumpkin pie spice for the cinnamon and nutmeg (but I prefer more cinnamon flavor)
+- ½ teaspoon nutmeg *You can also substitute 2 teaspoon pumpkin pie spice for the cinnamon and nutmeg but I prefer more cinnamon flavor

 - 4 eggs